 OTHER FARM SHOPS WORTH VISITING

 Frydenlund Castle

-Since 1722, fruit has been grown in the plantation at the foot of Frydenlund Castle.
-In the autumn season, visitors can wander through the idyllic plantations and pick their own apples.
-The farm shop, brimming with homemade delicacies such as pear and apple must, gin, jam, and honey from the bees, is open every day.
+Since 1722, fruit has been grown within the grounds at the foot of Frydenlund Castle, which was once Queen Caroline Mathilde's estate until 1772.
+Here, visitors can enjoy picking their own apples at the idyllic grounds during autumn and the farm shop, which is open daily, offers a variety of products including honey, apples, juice, gin and jam. → North of

+Copenhagen, @frydenlundslot

 Rokkedyssegaard

-Rokkedyssegaard is particularly known for its sun-ripened and tasty strawberries.
-Here, visitors can pick them themselves in the plantations or purchase freshly picked ones in the farm shop, featuring homemade jams primarily made with the farm's own berries. → @rokkedysse
+Rokkedyssegaard, located in Værløse, is particularly known for its sun-ripened and tasty strawberries.
+Here, visitors can pick berries themselves or purchase freshly picked ones in the farm shop, featuring homemade jams and other berry products from the farm, or enjoy a berry brunch or ice cream onsite.
+Rokkedyssegaard supplies berries to renowned Copenhagen restaurants such as Noma. → North of Copenhagen, @rokkedysse

 Seerupgaard

-At Seerupgaard in Dragør, visitors can enjoy the seasonal vegetables and flowers growing big and beautiful in the surrounding fields and purchase organically grown vegetables and eggs in the farm shop.
+At Seerupgaard, an organic farm in Amager, visitors can enjoy the seasonal vegetables and flowers that grow large within the surrounding fields, and purchase organically grown produce, eggs and honey in the farm shop.
+Book a tasting tour to explore the fields and herb garden, and learn about the family's long tradition of farming in Amager. → East of Copenhagen, ⊚seerupgaard

-→ @seerupgaard

 Øllingegaard

 In the heart of North Zealand lies Øllingegaard, an organic dairy shop.
-Alongside experiencing the production process, visitors can enjoy the beautiful nature on the farm, visit the animals, and attend their child-friendly events throughout the year. → @oellingegaard
+Alongside experiencing the production process on guided tours, visitors can enjoy the beautiful nature on the farm, visit the animals, attend child-friendly events, as well as taste and purchase products in the farm shop. → North of Copenhagen, @oellingegaard

-MANGLER BILLEDER FRA FRYDENLUND, SEERUPGAARD OG ØLLINGEGRÅD ?
+Beyond Copenhagen 95

+DON'T JUST COME HERE.
+BECOME HERE.